openwashdata-dev/workflow/docs/index.md

 ## Data Cleaning
 1. Add directory for raw-data to project
    - In Console, execute `washr::setup_rawdata()`
     - Add, commit and push all changes to GitHub
     - On GitHub, open issue 1 for adding data to `data-raw/` folder
       - use an issue template (example: https://github.com/openwashdata/cbssuitabilityhaiti/issues/1#issue-1657507593)
 2. Work on `data-raw/data_processing.R` to clean raw data and export tidy data
-3. Once data reaches tidy state, in Console, execute `setup_dictionary()`
+3. Once data reaches tidy state, in Console, execute `washr::setup_dictionary()`
   1. Fill the description in `dictionary.csv` for each dataset and variable
 4. Add, commit and push all changes to GitHub
 5. On GitHub, open issue 3 for cross-checking in with data donator for correct understanding of variables in `dictionary.csv`